OSU-STARLAB/LeaPformer/README.md

 # LeaPformer
 This repository contains the official implementation of "LeaPformer: Enabling Linear Transformers for Autoregressive and Simultaneous Tasks via Learned Proportions," the preprint for which can be found [here](https://arxiv.org/abs/2405.13046).
 LeaPformers are, fundamentally, a novel modification of specific re-weighting functions for linear attention mechanisms that can enable them for a wider range of tasks.
 Due to improved flexibility, oftentimes LeaPformers are also more accurate than alternatives with only a small amount of added latency.
-More details will be provided here, soon.

 ## LeaPformers on the Long-Range Arena (LRA) Benchmark